We continue our survey of the twenty greatest movies of the 1950s.

 Though elegant in its simplicity, the plot is loaded with dramatic conflict.
 It is a problematic, but moral landscape sweet as spun sugar: seven strapping, uncouth frontier brothers get a hankering for seven fetching town girls and abduct them for the purposes of matrimony.
 The story is based on Stephen Vincent Benét’s short story “The Sobbin’ Women,” which in turn was based on the ancient Roman legend of The Rape of the Sabine Women.

 Dance is the language of love in Hollywood musicals.
 In the film’s exuberant set piece, the barn-raising, the astonishingly athletic and vigorous choreography by Michael Kidd (b.
 Milton Greenwald) perfectly captures a headstrong but ultimately innocent frontier courtship.
 Never have so many dancers flirted and flung themselves so boldly and with so much yearning at one another in syncopated rhythms that reflect a particularly brash American grain.
-Little did MGM know, but Seven Brides for Seven Brothers was the last great musical Hollywood would ever produce, an exhilarating, dying gasp of a once vital genre.
+Little did MGM know, but Seven Brides for Seven Brothers was one of the last great traditional musicals Hollywood would ever produce, an exhilarating, dying gasp of a once vital genre.

 12. Seven Samurai, 1954